k0etsu/FFXIV-SmartPings/README.md

 - Enter `/xlplugins` in the chat window and go to the **All Plugins** tab in the opened window.
 - Search for the **SmartPings** plugin and click **install**.

+## Usage

+Default ping keybinds are `G` then left click to execute a ping, or hold `Control` then left click to execute a quick ping.

+Keybinds are adjustable in the plugin config settings, which can be opened by typing either `/smartpings` or `/sp` into the chat.

 ## Contributing
 Please use the support discord for idea and code contribution discussion.